-We know we speak for the majority of Tasmanians when we say animal welfare should be a high priority for the state government.
+We know we speak for most Tasmanians when we say animal welfare should be a high priority for the state government.

-This document sets out six actions the RSPCA believes are essential to ensure improved animal welfare outcomes in Tasmania.
-These initiatives are a blend of recommended actions that will improve the lives of many animals, foster innovation, and support regional communities.
+This document sets out a number of initiatives the RSPCA believes are essential to ensure improved animal welfare outcomes in Tasmania.
+These are a blend of recommended actions that will improve the lives of many animals and their human companions, foster innovation, and support regional communities.

-All have real, measurable benefits to the community, and can assist in economic recovery and resilience as together, we work through the COVID-19 pandemic.
+All have real, measurable benefits to the community, and can assist in economic recovery and resilience as we work through the COVID-19 pandemic.

-These six actions will enable us to continue to meet the increasing demands of the Tasmanian community for better animal welfare.
+These initiatives will enable us to continue to meet the increasing demands of the Tasmanian community for better animal welfare.